virt-manager/virt-manager/HACKING.md

 your patch exposes one of these, bring it up on the mailing list.

 'test*' have a `--debug` option if you are hitting problems.
-For more options, use `python setup.py test --help`.
+For more options, use `./setup.py test --help`.

 One useful way to manually test virt-manager's UI is using libvirt's unit test driver.
 From the source directory, Launch virt-manager like: